 The camera specs mirror what we got a year ago: a 12MP f/1.8 main camera, a 12MP f/2.2 ultrawide camera, and a 12MP f/2.4 telephoto camera that’s capable of 2x optical zoom.
 You’ll get optical image stabilization in the telephoto and ultra-wide cameras on this new device, but little else has changed.

-The Z Fold 3 takes sharp and bright photos with punchy colors, as you’d expect from almost any Samsung phone in 2021; but upon closer inspection, we found that the S21 Ultra main camera from six months ago captures more detail, as does the iPhone 12 Pro Max from nearly a year ago.
+The Z Fold 3 takes sharp and bright photos with punchy colors, as expected from almost any 2021 Samsung phone; but upon closer inspection, we found that the S21 Ultra main camera from earlier in the same year captured more detail, as did the iPhone 12 Pro Max from nearly a year prior to the Fold 3's arrival.
 You might not miss it though, unless you look at the results side-by-side or have a keen eye for detail.

-The Z Fold 3 offers a standard 2x optical zoom, which feels limited given that over the prior 18 months Samsung has raved non-stop about its Space Zoom cameras in the S21 Ultra, Note 20 Ultra S20 Ultra.
+The Z Fold 3 offers a standard 2x optical zoom, which feels limited given that in the 18 months prior Samsung raved non-stop about its Space Zoom cameras in the S21 Ultra, Note 20 Ultra and S20 Ultra.
 Sure, the 100x Space Zoom was overkill, but photos at 30x and 10x were usable, and the Z Fold 3, despite its top-end price, can’t manage anything close to that.

 The camera setup does include one space-age-like trick, though.
 There’s an under-display camera within the 7.6-inch main display of the Galaxy Z Fold 3, and the punch-hole is hidden by a patch of pixels when it’s not in use.
 It’s not completely invisible, but the crosshatch pattern does a fine job at making the screen a bit more uniform.